MislavJaksic/Knowledge-Repository/BigData/ApacheHadoop/UnofficialInstallation.md

 Starting secondary namenodes [0.0.0.0]
 ...
 ```

 If the connection is refused do the following:

-Add the following lines to "path/to/your/hadoop/etc/hadoop/hadoop-env.sh" file.
+add the following lines to "path/to/your/hadoop/etc/hadoop/hadoop-env.sh" file:
 ```
 # My addition to solve the refused connection problem when running start-dfs.sh
 export HADOOP_SSH_OPTS="-p 22"